 There are thousands of species that appear white in color but some of the most common species are penicillium, cladosporium and aspergillus.

-A pink type of mold is most often found in bathrooms but did you know it’s not really mold?
+The pink variety is most often found in bathrooms but did you know that in the vast majority of cases it’s not really mold?

 In actual fact, its bacterial growth known as serratia marcescens which feeds off shampoo and soap residue.
 This doesn’t mean you can relax and breathe a sigh of relief because the bacteria is known to cause a number of illnesses such as respiratory and urinary tract infections.
 Find out more about this bacteria and how to effectively remove it here.